jheyman/blog/pages/MultiRoomHomeAudio/index.md

 * one audio player/client per room to be equipped
 * a user interface

-<br>For the **audio server**, my home's main raspberry pi sounded like the default choice.
+For the **audio server**, my home's main raspberry pi sounded like the default choice.
 There are plenty of SW options to choose from, I chose to use the well-known (if somewhat ageing) `Logitech Media Server` open source music server.
 An alternative could have been to use `minidlna` + `BubbleUPnP`.
 For media content storage, anything from a simple USB thumbdrive to a full-fledged NAS will do the job, depending on your needs.
-I chose to use a 500GB HDD USB external drive.<br><br>
+I chose to use a 500GB HDD USB external drive.

 For the **audio player/client** part, given the choice of LMS as the server, the `squeezelite` client was a logical choice.
 On the HW side, since the embedded audio output on the pi is pretty low-end, a simple USB DAC will provide a decent sound quality, which I consider to be OK.
 Audiophiles may prefer to go for a higher-end sound card for the Pi, e.g. HifiBerry or Wolfson.
 I am not too fond of custom raspberry pi add-ons like these for a specific reason: their connector typically take up most if not all of the pi's GPIO pins, making them unavailable for other purposes.
 Finally, since I wanted to use large external speakers beyond what a USB DAC can drive, I added an audio amplification board from Adafruit.
 There are cheaper options but the adafruit module is quite convenient with its 20W amplification, 3.5mm jack input, terminal blocks for speaker outputs, and has digital volume control available through I2C.
-<br><br>

 For the **system control/user interface**, the usual way is to rely on LMS web interface, or the corresponding phone app.
 I do have a logical place to access this from ([HomeHub]({{ site.baseurl }}/pages/HomeHubTablet)), but somehow it did not feel very convenient to have to go to the wall-mounted tablet to control the music, and since I do not carry my smartphone at all times it was not a convenient choice either.
 So I went for the old-style option : a remote control.
 A small & thin IR remote control costs a few bucks only, same goes for an IR receiver diode.
-On the SW side, the `LIRC` library is perfect to decode commands from the remote, and the `pyLIRC` python wrapper for LIRC provides a convenient API (a C program would be fine too, but I'm lazy)<br><br>
+On the SW side, the `LIRC` library is perfect to decode commands from the remote, and the `pyLIRC` python wrapper for LIRC provides a convenient API (a C program would be fine too, but I'm lazy)

 Here's an overview of the system: